 What Are Sun Dried Tomatoes?

-Sun dried tomatoes are simply ripe tomatoes that have been dried in the sun or using a dehydrator.
-They have a rich, intense flavor that is both sweet and slightly tangy.
+Sun-dried tomatoes are ripe tomatoes that have been dried in the sun or using a dehydrator.
+They have a rich, intense, sweet, and slightly tangy flavor.
 A staple in Italian cuisine, they are often used to add depth and richness to sauces, salads, and pasta dishes.
-Sun dried tomatoes are also high in antioxidants, especially lycopene, which has been linked to various health benefits such as reducing the risk of heart disease and certain types of cancer.
+Sun-dried tomatoes are also high in antioxidants, especially Lycopene, which has been linked to various health benefits such as reducing the risk of heart disease and certain types of cancer.

 Ingredients & Substitutions

-- Sun-Dried Tomatoes: These are the star of the show!
+- Sun-Dried Tomatoes: These are the stars of the show!
 They have a tangy, sweet flavor and are a good source of vitamins, minerals, and fiber.
-As the base flavour of our pasta sauce, they cannot be substituted.
-I highly recommend buying the best quality that you can from a delicatessan.
-These have so much more flavour than sun dried tomatoes in a jar, it will make a world of difference to the final flavor!
+They cannot be substituted as the base flavor of our pasta sauce.
+I highly recommend buying the best quality that you can from a delicatessen.
+These have so much more flavor than sun-dried tomatoes in a jar; it will make a world of difference to the final flavor!

-- Basil: Fresh basil leaves are added to the sauce for a fresh, herby flavor.
-You could replace this with oregano if preferred, however it will have a very different flavour.
+- Basil: Add fresh basil leaves to the sauce for a fresh, herby flavor.
+You could replace this with oregano if preferred.
+However, it will have a very different flavor.
 I recommend sticking to basil 🙂

-- Raw cashews: Ahhh a vegan’s best friend for making creamy sauces!
+- Raw cashews: Ahhh, a vegan’s best friend for making creamy sauces!
 Soaked cashews are blended to create a creamy, dairy-free sauce base.
-If you are allergic or would prefer to not use them, cashews can be omitted from the recipe (however you may need to simmer the sauce a little longer to thicken it).
-Note that the sauce will not be quite as rich, thick and creamy without the cashews.
-You can also replace the cashews with sunflower seeds to make it nut-free, however these will have a slightly different flavour.
+Suppose you are allergic or would prefer not to use them.
+In that case, cashews can be omitted from the recipe (however, you may need to simmer the sauce a little longer to thicken it).
+Note that the sauce will be quite as rich, thick, and creamy as the cashews.
+You can also replace the cashews with sunflower seeds to make it nut-free.
+However, these will have a slightly different flavor.

-- Soy Milk: Add creaminess to the sauce, but can be replaced with any unsweetened plant based or dairy milk.
-I do however recommend avoiding some sweeter varieties of oat milk, rice or coconut milk as these will impart their own flavour.
+- Soy Milk: Add creaminess to the sauce, but you can replace it with any unsweetened plant-based or dairy milk.
+However, I recommend avoiding some sweeter oat milk, rice, or coconut milk varieties as these will impart their flavor.

-- Pasta: I love rigatoni for this recipe as the sauce coats it very nicely but this would also be great with fusili, however any type of pasta will do!
+- Pasta: I love rigatoni for this recipe as the sauce coats it very nicely, but this would also be great with fusilli; however, any pasta will do!

-- Oil: If you have enough, use the oil that the sun dried tomatoes were marinated in for that extra tomato-infused flavour.
-If not, olive oil or any other mild flavoured vegetable oil will do just fine!
+- Oil: If you have enough, use the oil in which the sun-dried tomatoes were marinated for that extra tomato-infused flavor.
+If not, olive oil or any other mild-flavored vegetable oil will do just fine!

 How to Make Vegan Sun Dried Tomato Pasta